naveen-chimma/ML_mini_project/README.md

  Any missing values were handled through Random Imputaion.

 - `Categorical Encoding:`
- Categorical features were encoded using One-Hot Encoding.
+ Categorical features were encoded using LabelEncoding.

 - `Feature Scaling:`
  Numerical features were scaled using Normalization to improve model performance.